oscbyspro/DiffableTextViews/README.md

 ### ProxyTextField

-A proxy that serves as customization point for the UITextField it is based on.
+A proxy that serves as the customization point for the UITextField that DiffableTextField is based on.

 # Styles